Indiewire Privacy Statement

 If you are a registered Indiewire member, you will be able to post comments and replies to any of our articles, participate in groups, post classifieds, announce events and communicate with each other through other services.
 Any posting to an article or thread from a member with a public profile will include that member's unique identifier handle and a link to your profile.
 If your profile is public, other members will be able to access your profile information, which includes your name and email address.
 This could result in unsolicited email being sent to you from other members or parties if you chose to share your email address.
 If a posting is from a person with a private profile, no personal information will appear with the posting, though the posting itself will become public.

 Remember that Indiewire.com contains links to other sites, such as Indiewire partners, advertisers and other content providers.
-When you "click" on a link or banner advertisement, you will leave the Indiewire site and this Privacy and Information Use Policy will no longer be relevant or in effect for those other sites to which you arrive.
+When you "click" on a link or banner advertisement, you will leave the Indiewire site and this Privacy Statement will no longer be relevant or in effect for those other sites to which you arrive.
 Those sites may have privacy and information use policies that differ from Indiewire's policies, so please check them before submitting any information.